safespring/cloud-BaaS/API.md

 - All operations (GET/POST/PUT/DELETE) may be authenticated using an Authorization header of type Token.
 - Plain HTTP Basic Authentication may be used for GET operations.
+- Token is e.g. the output of `echo -n $AccessKey:$SecretKey | openssl enc -e -base64`

 ## Resources